 After you’re done getting some cuddles in, you can simply say ‘Merci beaucoup!’ to end the conversation.

-Improvising in Real Life Situations
+Improvising speaking French to dog owners in Real Life Situations

 The beauty of real-life situations is their unpredictableness.
 If there is a phrase you don’t understand during your encounter, don’t stress about it.
 Do your best and try to let it flow.

+Pronunciations and accents may be different and if they are wearing a mask, your comprehension may not be as clear.
 There are however a few dog-specific vocabulary words you can memorise (in addition to the above) to make your experience a little bit easier.

 - Une laisse = a leash